-Of course, as sales of oat milk in the US have more grown from $4.4m in 2017 to $29m in 2019, placing it first ahead of almond milk as the fastest-growing non-dairy milk, oats could one day become more of a commodity.
+As sales of oat milk in the US have grown from $4.4 million in 2017 to $29 million in 2019, placing it first ahead of almond milk as the fastest-growing non-dairy milk, oats could one day become more of a commodity.
 But for now, there are enough oats to keep us on Oatly for years to come.

 So how much of this glyphosate really is in that bowl of oatmeal or your oat milk latte?
 A recent study by the Environmental Working Group tested for glyphosate and found that it was in all the foods it tested containing conventionally grown oats—and even in one-third of products made with organic oats.
 However, the popular Oatly brand oat milk company maintains that its oats are certified glyphosate-free.